-Q-switch means the laser produces a high intensity beam in very short pulses.
-This allow pigmented cells to be targeted.
-While some skin hyperpigmentation are generally difficult to treat like melasma or nevus, other pigmentary disorders like solar lentigo, freckles and lentigines can be treated effectively with significant reduction of the blemishes (up tp 90%).
+Q-switch means the laser produces a high-intensity beam in very short pulses.
+This allows pigmented cells to be targeted.
+While some skin hyperpigmentation is generally difficult to treat like melasma or nevus, other pigmentary disorders like solar lentigo, freckles, and lentigines can be treated effectively with a significant reduction of the blemishes (up to 90%).

 How It Works